NinjaBearStudioTech/Documentation/Writerside/topics/combat/advanced_topics/cbt_motion_warping.md

 {style="note"}

 ## Modifying Warp Calculations
-The default Motion Warping component calculates warp **location** and **rotation** using the `CalculateWarpLocation` and `CalculateWarpRotation` functions.
+The default Motion Warping Component calculates warp **location** and **rotation** using the `CalculateWarpLocation` and `CalculateWarpRotation` functions.
 These can be overridden to modify or completely replace the default behavior.

 Additionally, you can fine-tune warp **adjustments** by customizing `ApplyMeleeOptimalDistance` and `ApplyWarpLocationScale`.

 ### Melee Optimal Distance
 Some Combat Abilities define an **optimal distance** for execution.
-The Warp Component respects this by modifying the warp location only when the source is **farther** than the threshold.
+The Warp Component respects this by modifying the warp location only when the avatar is **farther** than that distance.

-If the source is already within the optimal distance, the warp location remains unchanged.
+If the avatar is already within the optimal distance, the warp location remains unchanged **by default**.

+To change this behavior and allow the avatar to be **pushed back** to exactly the optimal distance, enable the `bAllowMeleePushback` flag on the Motion Warping Component.
+When this flag is set, the warp will adjust the location even if the avatar is already too close.

-To alter this behavior, override the `ApplyMeleeOptimalDistance` function in either Blueprints or C++.
+To customize or extend this behavior, override the `ApplyMeleeOptimalDistance` function in Blueprints or C++.

 ### Warp Location Scale
 The default component includes a `WarpScale` property that scales the **delta** between the warp location and the avatar's current position.

-This can be especially useful for axis adjustments, such as **removing vertical offset (Z-axis)**, to ensure the character remains grounded when warping.
+This can be especially useful for axis adjustments, such as removing vertical offset (Z-axis), to ensure the character remains grounded when warping.

 To customize this logic, override the `ApplyWarpLocationScale` function in Blueprints or C++.